automationmojo/licenses/dlssl/general-software-services-agency-license-1.md

 ## 4. Free Use Terms

-The terms of this section of "This Agreement" apply only to *"Customers"* that aquire a license to use *"The Software"* under the *"Free"* class of service *"Order Form"*.
+Free usage licenses for *The Software* are offered to qualifying *Customers* at no charge as specified in an *Order Form* (**“No Charge License”**).
+The terms of section 4 of "This Agreement" apply only to *"Customers"* that aquire a license to use *"The Software"* under the *"No Charge License"* class of service *Order Form*.

 ### 4.1 License Grant
-*Provider* hereby grants to "The Customer" and Customers's Affiliates a non-exclusive, royalty-free, worldwide, non-transferrable license to use *"The Software"* and its associated Documentation to support their respective internal business and operations for the *"Subscription Term"* and under the class of service of the "Order Form".
+*Provider* hereby grants to *Customer* and *Customer's* a non-exclusive, royalty-free, worldwide, non-transferrable license to Use *"The Software"* and its associated Documentation to support their respective internal business and operations for the *Subscription Term* and under the *"No Charge License"* class of service *Order Form*.

 ### 4.2 License Prohibitions
+*Customer* may not:
-Customer may not (i) use *The Software* to provide commercial time sharing, outsourceing, or service bureau service to entities other than the Customer and its Affiliates; (ii) Use or access *The Software* to develop a product or service that is competitive with *Provider* products or engage in competative analysis or benchmarking; (iii)  transfer, distribute, resell, lease, license, or assign *The Software* or otherwise *The Software* on a standalone basis; or (iv) otherwise use *The Software* outside the scope expresssly permitted hereunder and in the *"Free"* class of service "Order Form"
+(i) use *The Software* to provide commercial time sharing, outsourceing, or service bureau service to entities other than the *Customer* and its *Affiliates*;
+(ii) Use or access *The Software* to develop a product or service that is competitive with *Provider* products or engage in competative analysis or benchmarking;
+(iii)  transfer, distribute, resell, lease, license, or assign *The Software* or otherwise *The Software* on a standalone basis;
+(iv) otherwise use *The Software* outside the scope expresssly permitted hereunder and in the *"No Charge License"* class of service *Order Form*

 ### 4.3 Free Usage Limitations
-Free usage licenses for *The Software* are offered at no charge as specified in an *Order Form* (“No Charge License”). *No Charge Licenses* will be available for and restricted to the Usage Limitation specified in an *Order Form*.
-If a *Customer* exceeds the Usage Limitation for a *No Charge License*, then *Customer* will be responsible for all Fees due for such exceeded Use.  *Provider* may at any time upon 180 days notice change the Usage Limitations applicable under a *No Charge License* or completely discontinue the availability of No Charge Licenses, in the *Sevices Agencie's* discretion.
+*No Charge Licenses* usage limitations are specified on the *"No Charge Licenses"* *Order Form*.
+If a *Customer* exceeds the Usage Limitation for a *No Charge License*, then *Customer* will be responsible for all Fees due for such exceeded Use.  *Provider* may at any time upon 180 days notice change the Usage Limitations applicable under a *No Charge License* or completely discontinue the availability of *No Charge Licenses*, in the *Provider's* discretion.

+### 4.4 No Warranties
 Notwithstanding anything to the contrary in this *Agreement*, *The Software* provided under a *No Charge License* is provided “as is” without any warranty of any kind.
 Additionally, for a *No Charge License*.

-### 4.4 No Warranties
+### 4.5 Exclusion of Pay Use Terms
-The terms specified in section 5 of this document do not apply to *Customers* taking advantage of the *No Charge License*.
-The "Free" class of service does not offer any warranties with respect to the *Customer* use of *The Software* or the quality of services provided by *Provider*.
+It is agreed by the *Customer* and *Provider* that the terms specified in section 5 of this document do not apply to *Customers* choosing to utilize the *"No Charge License"* *Order Form* to obtain the rights to use *The Software*.

 ## 5. Paid/Subscription Use Terms

 ### 5.1 License Grant
-*Provider* hereby grants to Customer and Customer’s Affiliates a non-exclusive, fully paid-up, royalty-free, worldwide, non-transferrable (except as provided in Section 5.12.2 hereof) license to Use *The Software* and Documentation to support their respective internal business and operations for the Subscription Term (the “License”).
-Each License is expressly limited for Use with a unique Customer component or components that are specified in an
-Order Form.
-For clarity, the License does not allow for distribution of any Source Code version of *The Software* modified by Customer, unless such right is expressly granted under an Order Form.
+*Provider* hereby grants to *Customer* a non-exclusive, fully paid-up, royalty-free, worldwide, non-transferrable license to Use *The Software* and Documentation to support their respective internal business and operations for the Subscription Term (the “License”).
+Each License is expressly limited for Use with a unique Customer component or components that are specified in an Order Form.
+For clarity, the License does not allow for Use by *Affiliates* modified by Customer, unless such right is expressly granted under an Order Form.

 ### 5.2 License Prohibitions
-Unless otherwise expressly agreed by *Provider* in writing, Customer may not: (i) decompile, disassemble, or otherwise attempt to derive Source Code from *The Software* (not applicable if Source Code is provided); (ii) use *The Software* to provide commercial time- sharing, outsourcing, or service bureau services to entities other than Customer and its Affiliates; (iii) use or access *The Software* to develop a product or service that is competitive with *Provider*’s products or engage in competitive analysis or benchmarking; (iviii) transfer, distribute, resell, lease, license, or assign *The Software* or otherwise offer *The Software* on a standalone basis; or (iv) otherwise use *The Software* outside the scope expressly permitted hereunder and in the applicable Order Form.
+Unless otherwise expressly agreed by *Provider* in writing, Customer may not:

+(i) decompile, disassemble, or otherwise attempt to derive Source Code from *The Software* (not applicable if Source Code is provided);
+(ii) use *The Software* to provide commercial time- sharing, outsourcing, or service bureau services to entities other than Customer and its Affiliates; (iii) use or access *The Software* to develop a product or service that is competitive with *Provider*’s products or engage in competitive analysis or benchmarking; (iviii) transfer, distribute, resell, lease, license, or assign *The Software* or otherwise offer *The Software* on a standalone basis;
+(iv) otherwise use *The Software* outside the scope expressly permitted hereunder and in the applicable Order Form.

 ### 5.3 Acceptance Tests
 Customer, with all necessary cooperation and assistance from *Provider*, will perform the acceptance tests to confirm that *The Software* conforms to the requirements of the Documentation and Order Form (the “Acceptance Tests”).
 For clarity, the Acceptance Test provisions in this Section shall only apply if Acceptance Tests are specifically indicated in an Order Form.
 Customer will have ten (10) days following delivery of *The Software* to perform Acceptance Tests.
 If *The Software* does not materially comply with the Documentation and/or Order Form, Customer will notify *Provider* of such determination in writing (the “Failure Notice”) and will describe in reasonable detail its reasons for such determination.
 Upon receipt of the Failure Notice *Provider* will make such necessary corrections and modifications to *The Software* as will cause *The Software* to materially conform to the Documentation and *Order Form*.
 If upon redelivery *The Software* does not materially conform to the Documentation and Order Form, Customer will promptly provide *Provider* with another Failure Notice, and will have the right to terminate the corresponding Order Form, as applicable, pursuant to Section ??? , and receive a full refund of all Fees paid to *Provider* under the applicable Order Form for *The Software*.
 Each Party shall bear its own costs in connection with the Acceptance Tests.
-Customer shall be deemed to have accepted *The Software* upon the earlier of (i) the date *The Software* passes the Acceptance Tests; (ii) failure of Customer to provide a Failure Notice within the acceptance test period; and (iii) Use by Customer of *The Software* in a production environment (the “Acceptance”).
+Customer shall be deemed to have accepted *The Software* upon the earlier of:

+(i) the date *The Software* passes the Acceptance Tests;
+(ii) failure of Customer to provide a Failure Notice within the acceptance test period;
+(iii) Use by Customer of *The Software* in a production environment (the “Acceptance”).

 ### 5.4 Representations And Warranties